 Gonzaga's Master's Degree offers cutting-edge training that typically takes two and a half years to complete.
 Once a student is formally admitted to the Master's program, he/she has six years to complete coursework and graduation requirements.

 - Three (3) of those credits must be the TADP 556 Engineering Leadership capstone course.
 It requires an immersive weekend experience on the Gonzaga campus.
 It can be taken at any point during a student's Master's progress.

 - Degree requires a cumulative 3.0 GPA in TADP 3-credit courses.

 - All classes are taught online in eight-week modules.
 Each course contains 45 hours of presentations and readings.
 Assignments and discussion board can take 2-5 hours per week.
 For this reason, students should only schedule one course per session.

-- Students may transfer up to 15 credits from the Certificate and up to six (6) credits from pre-approved transfer courses, including MBA and Organizational Leadership courses.
+- Students may transfer up to 15 credits from the Certificate and up to six (6) credits from pre-approved transfer courses.

 - B.S.
 Degree in Civil, Mechanical, Electrical or other engineering field.

 - Employment in electric utility or related industry recommended.